mikekaminsky/compare-warehouse-distributions/results.md

 ## The Results: Denormalized Tables Result in Faster Query-Response

 For all three of the warehouses we tested, Redshift, Snowflake, and Bigquery, using a single denormalized table instead of a star schema leads to a substantial improvement in query times.
-The difference is most pronounced in Redshift and Bigquery, where the speed improvement of using a single denormalized table represents an improvemnt of 25%-30%.
+The speed improvement of using a single denormalized table represents an improvemnt of 25%-50% depending on which warehouse you're using.
 This amounts to a difference of about 10 seconds on a single-node cluster in Redshift.
-In the Snowflake warehouse, the difference was still a meaningful 8%, but the difference is much less pronounced than in Redshift or Bigquery.
+Excluding redshift query compilation time, the improvements are:

+* Redshift: 25%-30% (depending on warehouse size and number of clusters)
+* Snowflake: ~25%
+* Bigquery: ~50%

 ### Redshift